top of page

 Why Do I Document It?

 I think this is an easier one to answer.
-Partly it is to self document for later in my life, it will be nice to look back on these adventures, but mainly it is about inspiring others.
+Partly it is to self-document for later in my life, it will be nice to look back on these adventures, but mainly it is about inspiring others.
 It certainly isn't to brag.
 I am in no way an obvious choice for adventures.
-I am a 50 year old overweight male with a fear of heights, a dodgy leg and back.
-I have sleep apnea and therefore need a cpap machine at night.
-Also I have some other issues I won't go into here.
+I am a 50-year-old overweight male with a fear of heights, and a dodgy leg and back.
+I have sleep apnea and therefore need a CPAP machine at night.
+Also, I have some other issues I won't go into here.

 So I hope you see I am not your typical adventurer.
-I have just decided to solve each problem as best I can with a can do attitude and sheer stubbornness.
+I have just decided to solve each problem as best I can with a can-do attitude and sheer stubbornness.
 It is so easy in life to just use conditions and issues as excuses.
-I want to inspire others that have solvable issues to look at things differently and say how can I do that with this problem.
+I want to inspire others who have solvable issues to look at things differently and say how can I do that with this problem.
 Not to say, I can't do that because I have this problem.

 0 comments